fablabromagna-org/FLRControlPanel/README.md

 # FLRControlPanel

-Xamarin mobile app for Android and iOS.
+Xamarin Form mobile app (Android and iOS) for Dweet with ODroid client.